 Why a 90s virus?

 For broader context, in 1995 I was 7 years old.
 I was probably closer to 12 when I first started reading vx files.
 I probably understood less than 2% of anything I read at the time.
-Revisiting this subject as a ~30 year old with a decade of professional experience is fascinating.
+Revisiting this subject today with a decade of professional experience is fascinating.
 Now I can both enjoy the spirit that appealed to me as a kid while also appreciating and implementing the technical aspects.

 Despite being over 20 years old lots of the techniques detailed by great VXers of the era remain relevant fundamentals.
 The core technologies addressed by many articles still exist and are in use.
 In fact I bet whatever computer you’re reading this on right now is still executing